LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 In contrast to Prolog and original Jason, the beliefbase of LightJason is more than a list of facts.
 LightJason supports a hierarchical structure of beliefs.
-We support a more organised data structure with efficient searching and unification of beliefs.
+We support more organised data structure with efficient searching and unification of beliefs.

 {{< toc >}}